 These activities could change depending on various factors, like the weather.
-Most activities are available during the summer months, but we also have some winter-specific activities.
-These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth.
+Most activities are available during the summer months, but we also have some winter-specific activities such as monitoring land birds.

 In a typical week you'll take part in 4 water-based survey activities - 2 diving and 2 snorkelling.